rujaldai/HamroBazaarBackend/README.md

-# basic-login-node-app
+# hamrobazaar-api-backend
-This is a basic register/ login node app for future use
+This is the backend created for hamro bazaar app for college purpose